 More experienced investors might be repelled by the same lack of real estate features, as well, though a few might nonetheless be drawn in by Bluevine’s business checking line of credit.

-Bluevine offers a line of credit of up to $250,000, with rates starting at 6.2%.
+Bluevine offers a line of credit of up to $250,000, with competitive rates you can learn about by visiting the link below to get the latest offer information.
 (Like with any other line of credit, you only pay interest on the credit you actually use; Bluevine doesn’t charge fees for opening, maintaining, or closing the account.)
 The terms are somewhat tight, however.
 Among its minimum qualifications, applicants must have at least $40,000 in monthly revenue, a personal FICO score of at least 625, be in business for 24 months, and be in good standing with your secretary of state.

 Interested in learning more or want to open an account today?
 Learn more or sign up at Bluevine.